FOGProject/fog-docs/docs/getting_started/capture_an_image.md

 # Capture an image

-After installing a FOG server, one of the first tasks you\'ll do is to capture an image.
+After installing a FOG server, one of the first tasks you'll do is to capture an image.

-With \'capturing an image\' we mean that you will make a copy of the contents on a hard disk of a machine that you want to duplicate on other machines.
+With 'capturing an image' we mean that you will make a copy of the contents on a hard disk of a machine that you want to duplicate on other machines.